EV Charger Circuit Load Calculator

 |---|---|---|

-This is a planning screen for EV charger branch-circuit sizing.
-It does not replace permit documents, adopted electrical code, equipment listings, manufacturer's instructions, utility service rules, or a licensed electrical review.
+This calculator is a planning aid for EV charger branch-circuit review.
+It does not replace adopted electrical code, permit documents, manufacturer instructions, utility requirements, or a licensed electrical review.

 - Panel headroom must come from a valid service or panel load calculation.
-A spare physical breaker position is not the same as available load capacity.
+Spare breaker space alone is not available load capacity.

 Worked Examples: